smythp/intro-python-workshop/sections/types.md

 False
 ```

-We'll be talking more about these five data types (strings, integers, floats, lists, and booleans) in the following sections.
+We'll be talking more about these five data types (strings, integers, floats, lists, and booleans) in the following sections, so don't worry about trying to remember them all now.

+## What's the deal with type()?

+`type()` is a function.
+You can think of functions in Python in a few different ways:

+1. A way of doing something in Python.
+2. A way of saving some code for reuse.
+3. A way of taking an input, transforming that input, and returning an output.
+The input goes in the parentheses `()`.

+These are all valid ways of thinking about functions.
+Soon we'll be doing more with functions, including making our own.